PLSysSec/scooter/examples.md

 ### Migration

 ```
-// addField<T> Key -> T -> (Record -> T)
+// addField<T> Key -> T -> (Record -> T) -> ()
 Message.addField("bcc", [Id("User")], m -> [])
 ```

 ### Policy

-You can only read the bcc field if you are both the sender and the owner.
+You can only read the bcc field if you are both the sender and the owner (this is redundant).
 This migration is allowable because all data in bcc is public (not derived from any db value)

 ```
 User: